-Any uplighting should point to building and not sky, fixtures should have tops and overhang on sides so light is cast down and directly not up or sideways
+Any uplighting should point toward the building and not the sky and should be shielded to prevent light cast toward the sky.
+All other fixtures should have tops and overhang on sides so light is cast down and directly not up or sideways.

-ENT ltem Acceptability Approval Process Guideline TREATMENT Large and ornate light fixtures on buildings or private property None 15.01 - Small and/or contemporary light fixtures LC 15.01 PROPOSED Use of fixtures with appropriate light levels 3 LC 15.02 PROF Use of fixtures with excessively high light levels or lights directed at public space × LC 15.02 Small area lights located in eaves or in a gable of a house/building v LC 15.03 Replacing an existing light fixture or light bulb with like-for-like materials LC -
+ENT ltem Acceptability Approval Process Guideline TREATMENT Large and ornate light fixtures on buildings or private property × LC 15.01 Small and/or contemporary light fixtures > LC 15.01 PROPOSED Use of fixtures with appropriate light levels 8 LC 15.02 PROF Use of fixtures with excessively high light levels or lights directed at public space X LC 15.02 Small area lights located in eaves or in a gable of a house/building S LC 15.03 Replacing an existing light fixture or light bulb with like-for-like materials M None 15.01

-Maintenance Action None No approval required, coordinate with staff with any questions КЕҮ S Best Practice LC Staff evaluation and review by landmark commission, likely expedited approval Good LC Staff evaluation and review by landmark commission; likely approval 8 Case by Case Evaluation LC Staff evaluation and review by landmark commission, approval unknown Not Acceptable LC Staff evaluation and review by landmark commission, approval unlikely
+KEY 2 Maintenance Action None No approval required, coordinate with staff with any questions \\$ Best Practice LC Staff evaluation and review by landmark commission, likely expedited approval 4 Good LC Staff evaluation and review by landmark commission; likely approval ?
+Case by Case Evaluation LC Staff evaluation and review by landmark commission, approval unknown X Not Acceptable LC Staff evaluation and review by landmark commission, approval unlikely

-Water Features & Residential Site Amenities
+16. Water Features & Residential Site Amenities